Man killed in shootout with McIntosh County deputies, Checotah police on I-40

-A man was shot and killed Sunday night after exchanging gunfire with McIntosh County deputies and Checotah police on Interstate 40, the Oklahoma State Bureau of Investigation said in a news release.
+A man was fatally shot Sunday night after exchanging gunfire with McIntosh County deputies and Checotah police on Interstate 40, the Oklahoma State Bureau of Investigation said in a news release.

-About 10:40 p.m.
-Sunday, a McIntosh County deputy stopped a vehicle for an alleged traffic violation.
-The driver initially stopped the vehicle before driving away and leading deputies in a pursuit, according to the OSBI.
+A McIntosh County deputy had stopped the man's vehicle for an alleged traffic violation about 10:40 p.m.
+Sunday.
+The driver stopped but then drove away, leading deputies in a pursuit, according to the OSBI.

 The pursuit continued north on U.S. 69 before heading west on Interstate 40.
 Deputies then requested assistance from the Checotah Police Department.

-The man drove his vehicle erratically and sideswiped law enforcement vehicles before driving off the shoulder about 4 miles west of Checotah, the OSBI said.
+The man drove erratically and sideswiped law enforcement vehicles before driving off the shoulder about 4 miles west of Checotah, the OSBI reported.

-The man reportedly attempted to enter a nearby tree line, apparently on foot, but the brush was too thick, the OSBI said.
-He then turned around and pulled out a gun, then reportedly fired at law enforcement.
+The man tried to run into a nearby tree line, but the brush was too thick, the OSBI said.
+He then turned around, pulled out a gun and fired at the pursuing law enforcement officers, according to the state agency.

 People are also reading…